sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/solar-system/README.md

 Impulses of the torque are defined as the time integral of T, which gives the total change in L (Based on the fundamental theorem of calculus and the fact that T is the derivative of L).

 So the Gleissberg cycle graph is basically just showing the total change in angular momentum.
-The peaks and troughs in angular momentum show the points where the torque, the rate of change of angular momentum, changes direction.
+The peaks and troughs in angular momentum change show the points where the torque, the rate of change of angular momentum, changes direction.

 ## Landscheidt "New Little Ice Age" Paper (2003)